yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="tools-used">Top</a>
 ## 1.4 Tools used in the Gaming Industry

-The Game Development industry uses a plethora of tools when developing games.
-From the small indie studios to the large triple-A productions, these tool are used in the creation of all sorts of games.
+Game developers use a plethora of tools for every component of the development process, from audio to visuals to 3D models to overall frameworks.
+Below are some tools popular in the industry, whether used by small indie studios to large triple-A producers.

 <a id="list-engines"></a>
-### 1.4.1 List of game engines
+### 1.4.1 Game Engines

-Here's a list of some of the game engines that are used:
+Here's a list of some of the game engines that are frequently used:

-Unity
-Unreal Engine
-GameMaker
+* Unity - Unity is powerful and one of the most popular engine for production-level games.
+* Unreal Engine - Comparable to Unity but with its beginnings much earlier, Unreal Engine is known for many console releases like BioShock Infinite.
+* GameMaker - One of the oldest game development software, GM retains its status as a good tool for *prototyping* and learning development, but also with a set of features that give it power comparable to the big players in 2-dimensional games.
-RPG Maker
+* RPG Maker - A popular choice for RPGs.
-Twine
+* Twine - A popular choice for point-and-click and story games.

+The list goes on.
+Construct 2 is similar to GameMaker for web-based 2D games, while other more minimal frameworks like L&Ouml;VE and Phaser are also popular.

 <a id="list-tools"></a>
 ### 1.4.2 List of various other tools

-These might come in handy later on when creating assets, music, and other parts of your game.

-Autodesk Maya
-Adobe Illustrator, Photoshop, etc.
-Audacity (free music editor)
+Triple-A studios often have professional software for making visual and audio assets, like Autodesk Maya, Cubase, and Adobe Illustrator.
+For the more humble developers like us, a set of free software is available:

+* Blender - 3D-modelling software, alternative to Maya
+* Audacity - Audio editor
+* GIMP - Graphics editor, alternative to Photoshop
+* Aseprite - Pixel art editor
+* GraphicsGale - Pixel art editor
+* BFXR - Sound effect generator

+A more complete list can be found [here](http://ludumdare.com/compo/tools/).

 <a href="#top" class="top" id="review-level1">Top</a>
-##1.5 Let's Review Level 1 with a Little Exercise
+## 1.5 Review

 Now that we know some basic concepts of game programming and what an MVP is, let's review by having you perform a little exercise.